Analytics-Everywhere-Lab/CAIAiPCP/mcp/README.md

 ![sqlite](./images/sqlite.png "sqlite")

-- There is a `cli.sh` file in the `./util_scripts` directory that can be used to connect to the database using the command-line interface
+- (OPTIONAL) - There is a `cli.sh` file in the `./util_scripts` directory that can be used to connect to the database using the command-line interface
 - Running the command-line interface is optional
 - When run, you can issue SQL queries interactively
 - If the `cli.sh` script is run, you should see something like this in your terminal: